LMH01/alpha_tui/README.md

 ## Options

 Accumulators and memory cells are automatically created when the input program is read.
-To circumvent that you can set the option `-d`.
+To circumvent that you can set the option `--disable-memory-detection`.
 You then need to specify the accumulators and memory_cells that should be created.
-The options `-a` and `-m` or `--memory-cell-file` can be used to specify those values.
+The options `-a`, `-m` and `--memory-cell-file` can be used to specify those values. `--memory-cell-file` can also be used to specify available memory cells, when automatic detection is disabled.

 If you require memory cells to be pre initialized you can use the option `--memory-cell-file` to read in a file that contains memory cell information.
 An example for such file can be found [here](examples/memory_cells.cells).